telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 - **Copy as Powershell**&mdash;converts the request as a **Windows PowerShell** code and puts it in the system clipboard.

     >important The **Copy as PowerShell** feature generates Windows PowerShell code, not PowerShell (NetCore).
-These two PS variations utilize different APIs for HTTP requests (WebRequest vs. HttpClient), making the generated code compatible only with Windows PowerShell.
+These two PS variations use different APIs for HTTP requests (`WebRequest` vs. `HttpClient`), making the generated code compatible only with Windows PowerShell.

 - **Copy as Fetch**&mdash;converts the request as a Fetch code and puts it in the system clipboard.